 4C Medical Technologies Inc. announced Monday the completion of a $17 million Series A financing round.
 The raise roughly doubles the Brooklyn Park startup’s lifetime funding total—which now stands at approximately $35 million since its 2015 inception—and will offer 4C Medical the opportunity to hire more staff, move to a larger headquarters, and fund clinical testing of its AltaValve device, a minimally invasive therapy used to treat structural heart disease.

 Local cardiologist Dr. Jeffrey Chambers, who founded 4C Medical and today is its chief medical officer and chairman of its board, was the originator behind AltaValve’s concept.
-AltaValve is intended to treat mitral regurgitation, or the leakage of blood backward through the heart’s mitral valve that’s occurs when the vale doesn’t close tightly each time the left ventricle contracts.
+AltaValve is intended to treat mitral regurgitation, or the leakage of blood backward through the heart’s mitral valve that’s occurs when the valve doesn’t close tightly each time the left ventricle contracts.

 More than 200,000 cases of mitral regurgitation are reported annually in the U.S., according to Mayo Clinic.
 Unique to the AltaValve is its broad applicability to patients suffering from mitral regurgitation, many of which can’t be treated by current transcatheter mitral valve replacement (TMVR) devices.